kamona-ui/kui-dashboard-html/README.md

 cd kui-dashboard-html

 # 2. Install the dependencies:
-npm install # Using npm
+yarn install # Using npm
 # or
-yarn # Using Yarn
+npm install # Using npm

 # 3. Start the development server:
-npm run dev # Using npm
+yarn dev
 # or
-yarn dev # Using Yarn
+npm run dev # Using npm
 ```

 ##### Build